Refugee soccer player happy he’s now an Australian citizen

 - Trump to demand $8.6 billion in new wall funding, setting up fresh battle with Congress

-He became an Australian citizen along with 200 other people at a ceremony in Melbourne on Tuesday.
+He became an Australian citizen along with 200 other people at a ceremony in Melbourne, after passing his citizenship test with a 100 percent mark.